CyVerse-learning-materials/SciApps_guide/maizecode.rst

 Accessing MaizeCODE Data
 ----------------------------

 Customized apps (e.g. `MCRNAseq-0.0.1 <https://www.sciapps.org/app_id/MCRNAseq-0.0.1/>`_) are built to perform QC and preliminary quantifications on the MaizeCODE raw RNAseq and RAMPAGE data.
 For each MaizeCODE experiment, the analysis of all replicates are saved as a SciApps workflow (with a unique ID), which records the relationship between raw reads and their derived results.
-Following sections illustrate the details about the MCRNAseq app, how users can check the QC results of any MaizeCODE experiments, as well as using the preliminary results for performing downstream differential expression analysis between any two tissues.
+Following sections illustrate the details about the MCRNAseq app, checking the QC results of a MaizeCODE experiment, as well as using the preliminary results for performing downstream differential expression analysis between two tissues.

 ----

 *The MCrna App*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The MCrna app wraps six tools, FastQC, bbduk, MultiQC, STAR, RSEM, and StringTie, together for QC and quantification of each replicate of an RNAseq (or RAMPAGE) experiment.
+The MCrna app wraps six tools, `FastQC <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_, `bbduk <https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/>`_, `MultiQC <https://multiqc.info/>`_, `STAR <https://github.com/alexdobin/STAR>`_, `RSEM <https://deweylab.github.io/RSEM/>`_, and `StringTie <https://ccb.jhu.edu/software/stringtie/>`_, together for QC and quantification of each replicate of an RNAseq (or RAMPAGE) experiment.
 The order of running these tools for processing one MaizeCODE RNA-seq experiment (two replicates) is shown below.

  |MCRNAseq|

-For each replicate, raw read files are preprocessed by `bbduk <https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/>`_ to remove low quality portion of the read and adapter contaminations. `FastQC <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_ is then used to do quality check for both raw and processed reads, and FastQC results are summarized by `MultiQC <https://multiqc.info/>`_ into a HTML formatted report.
-The trimmed reads are aligned to the reference genome with `STAR <https://github.com/alexdobin/STAR>`_, then the alignment file is used to quantify the expression of each gene with `RSEM <https://deweylab.github.io/RSEM/>`_ and to assemble transcripts with `StringTie <https://ccb.jhu.edu/software/stringtie/>`_.
+For each replicate, raw read files are preprocessed by **bbduk** to remove low quality portion of the read and adapter contaminations. **FastQC** is then used to check the quality of both raw and processed reads, and FastQC results are summarized by **MultiQC** into a HTML formatted report.
+The trimmed reads are aligned to the reference genome with **STAR**, then the alignment file is used to quantify the gene expression level with **RSEM** and to assemble transcripts with **StringTie**.

 The results of the MCrna app include the MultiQC report, the gene quantification file, the browser track signals, the alignments, and the assembled transcripts, all stored in the CyVerse cloud; therefore, they are ready for being visualized or used in downstream analysis (see more details below).